U-BDS/training_guides/README.md

-# Using Docker with R - Introduction Part 1
+# Using Docker with RStudio - Introduction Part 1

 ## Requirements: